arjun-menon/alteza/README.md

 A key design aspect of Alteza is writing little scripts and executing such code to generate your website.
 Your static site can contain arbitrary Python that is executed at the time of site generation.
 [PyPage](https://github.com/arjun-menon/pypage), in particular, makes it seamless to include actual Python code inside page templates.
-(This of course means that you must run Alteza with trusted code, or in an isolated container.)
+(This of course means that you must run Alteza with trusted code, or in an isolated container.
+For example, in a [GitHub action](#github-action)–see instructions below.)

 ## User Guide